 The Xavier trust is one of the highest performing trusts in the country.
 It gets excellent results at both its Primary and Secondary schools and has the same ethos of providing an education for the whole child as St Thomas of Canterbury does.

 It is perhaps that last point that has brought us to this consultation.
-The governing body is charged with ensuring the best outcomes for every child at the school and, subject to due diligence, we believe joining the Xavier CET may be the best way to provide that.
+The governing body is charged with ensuring the best outcomes for every child at the school and we believe that joining the Xavier CET is the best way to provide that.

 Please read the documents provided, they will give you a good understanding of the changes this conversion would entail.